SungHoHong2/Ceph-Experiment/ceph-deploy/deploy_ceph_manual.md

 <br>

-### Duplicate the nodes
+### General idea of the nodes
-- the installment of ceph takes a quite a long time
+- the installment of ceph takes a quite a long time so install one and clone them
+- all the nodes can share the keys and configuration file (it might be best to configure everything and then clone them)
+- monitor is not a node even if the configuration file has declared it as one of the node

 <br>

 ### create monitor
 - use uuidgen command to created fsid
 - create configuration file
+- need to add the Add mgr daemon in the monitor

 ```
 Create a /etc/ceph/ceph.conf file